JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 {{< /details >}}

+> The flow is that Traefik exposes NGINX with a sample website, but you need to pass TinyAuth to see the content

 With TinyAuth, we will be able to login via GITHUB or with particular users and passwords

 When hitting: Forgot your password?